-FAILURE TO SECURE PRACTICUM PLACEMENT
+FAILURE TO SECURE PRACTICUM BSW OR MSW PLACEMENT

-If a Student goes on three interviews and either chooses to decline or is declined an internship, the Field Director and/or Faculty Field Liaison reserves the right to consult the Program Chair about the Student moving forward in the field selection process.
-It will be the responsibility of the Field Director, Faculty Field Liaison, and the Program Chair to determine if the Student is an appropriate fit for the program at the current time.
+In the event the student attends multiple agency interviews and either chooses to decline or is declined an internship, the Field Director and/or Faculty Field Liaison reserve the right to consult the Program Chair about the student moving forward in the field selection process.
+It will be the responsibility of the Field Director, Faculty Field Liaison, and the Program Chair in making that decision.